 Who We Are.

-The Sacramento Literacy Foundation, formerly the Sacramento Public Library Foundation, has raised more than $11 million for the Sacramento Public Library and recently has changed its name and broadened its focus on Literacy.
-The Literacy Foundation remains a community literacy convener and will direct all future fundraising toward accelerating language literacy rates in the Sacramento Region.
+The Sacramento Literacy Foundation’s mission is to help all children achieve grade-level reading.
+Formerly the Sacramento Public Library Foundation, the Foundation helped the Library grow its summer reading program because not reading in the summer is one of the top three reasons children fall behind.
+The Literacy Foundation is a community literacy convener and directs its fundraising toward accelerating language literacy rates in the Sacramento region.
 Through donor support we have been able to make strategic investments in children’s literacy with positive results.

-Revenue is generated by the Foundation through an annual giving program supported by more than 5,000 donors; major gifts from individuals including donor-named and donor-advised funds; foundation grants and corporate sponsorships; direct mail; and many planned giving opportunities including outright gifts of securities and gifts of life insurance, bequests, Revocable Living Trusts, Charitable Gift Annuities, Charitable Remainder Trusts as well as gifts of property.
+Revenue is generated by the Foundation through an annual giving program supported by more than 5,000 donors; major gifts from individuals including donor-named and donor-advised funds; foundation grants and corporate sponsorships; direct mail; and planned giving opportunities including gifts of securities, gifts of life insurance, Revocable Living Trusts, Charitable Gift Annuities, Charitable Remainder Trusts and gifts of property.

 The Foundation is an independent charitable organization.